abinit/abinit/doc/tutorial/elastic.md

            Polarization    -3.246052331E-01 C/m^2

-While not labeled as such, these are the Cartesian x, y, and z components, respectively, and the x and y components are zero within numerical accuracy as they must be from symmetry.
+While not labeled as such, these are the Cartesian x, y, and z components, respectively, and the x and y components are zero within numerical precision as they must be from symmetry.
 Numerical differentiation of the z component yields -0.699337 C/m$^2$.
 This is to be compared with the z,3 element of our rigid-ion piezoelectric tensor from section 3, -0.696149 C/m$^2$, and the two